A Negative Correlation Strategy for Bracketing in Difference-in-Differences: Introduction

 A growing literature has developed more robust inference strategies for DID designs.
-For example, \cite{Abadie:2005} and \cite{Callaway:2019aa} assume that the parallel trends assumption holds after conditioning on observed covariates. \cite{Athey:2006} assume a changes-in-changes model that is general but rules out classic measurement error on the outcome. \cite{Daw:2018aa} and \cite{Ryan:2018aa} focus on matching in DID analyses. \citet{freyaldenhoven2019pre} propose to net out the effect of the unmeasured confounding by utilizing a covariate that is affected by the same confounding factors as the outcome but is unaffected by the treatment. \cite{Manski:2017aa} and \cite{Rambachan:2019aa} consider partial identification approaches to DID.
+For example, \cite{Abadie:2005} and \cite{callaway2019difference} assume that the parallel trends assumption holds after conditioning on observed covariates. \cite{Athey:2006} assume a changes-in-changes model that is general but rules out classic measurement error on the outcome. \cite{Daw:2018aa} and \cite{Ryan:2018aa} focus on matching in DID analyses. \citet{freyaldenhoven2019pre} propose to net out the effect of the unmeasured confounding by utilizing a covariate that is affected by the same confounding factors as the outcome but is unaffected by the treatment. \cite{manski2013deterrence, Manski:2017aa} and \cite{Rambachan:2019aa} consider partial identification approaches to DID when the variation in outcomes or violations of parallel trends are restricted to some known set.

 In this article, we propose a general strategy for DID that addresses the concerns about heterogeneity in different units' outcome dynamics.
-We leverage two groups of control units whose outcomes relative to the treated units exhibit a negative correlation, i.e., when the relative outcome for one control group increases, the relative outcome for the other control group decreases.
-In this case, DID parameters are identifiable based on the two control groups, and can be used to bound (bracket) the average treatment effect for the treated units.
-This general strategy builds on an idea in \citet{hasegawadid2018} but is more broadly applicable.
-We derive the key identification assumption for this general strategy.
-We show that this new identification assumption accommodates many commonly adopted assumptions in the DID literature, most noticeably the interactive fixed effects model with a single interactive fixed effect.
+We leverage two groups of control units whose untreated potential outcome relative to that for the treated units exhibit a negative correlation across the study period, i.e., when the relative outcome for one control group increases, the relative outcome for the other control group decreases (illustrated in Figure \ref{fig: monoeone_trend} and discussed in Section \ref{subsec:identification}).
+In this case, DID estimates can be constructed using these two control groups and used to bound (bracket) the average treatment effect for the treated units.
+This general strategy builds on an idea in \citet{hasegawadid2018} but requires a weaker assumption, which can be motivated in a much broader context (see Section 3.1).
+We derive the identification assumption for this general strategy, which is shown to accommodate many commonly adopted assumptions in the DID literature, most noticeably the interactive fixed effects model with a single interactive fixed effect.